Connecticut Valley Mfg. Company / CONVALCO

 The Clark knockoffs

 The history of Connecticut Valley Manufacturing was one of making quality bits at less-than-premium-prices prices rather than one of innovative design.
-In the mid-1890s, the company became one of a plethora of auger makers to produce a version of William A. Clark's expansive bit, a wildly popular bit that could be adjusted to cut holes in a variety of sizes and whose patent protection had expired.
+In the mid-1890s, the company became one of a plethora of auger makers to produce a version of William A. Clark's expansive bit, a wildly popular bit that could be adjusted to cut holes in a variety of sizes whose patent protection had expired.

 The expansive bits were the most successful of W. A. Clark's tool designs.
 The United States Patent Office awarded him over a dozen patents covering such items as auger and expansive bits, hollow augers, a countersink with pilot, an ice auger, and a meat tenderizer.
 A man of wide-ranging interests, Clark was a pioneer in the business of making sulfur matches and operated a successful business in Woodbridge, Connecticut, for that purpose.
 As he transitioned into retirement, his son Frank E. took on the management of William A. Clark & Co. and in 1880 sold the factory building to the newly organized R. A. Brown & Company.